British Newspapers Online

 Kent Messenger

-The Kent Messenger is a weekly tabloid newspaper sold in several editions throughout central Kent.
+The Kent Messenger is a weekly tabloid newspaper sold in several editions throughout central and western Kent.
 As of the first half of 2011 it was Britain’s biggest-selling regional weekly newspaper, excluding Sunday titles.

 All come out on Fridays (and additionally Mondays in the case of the Medway edition).
-E-editions are also available online (paid), and the KM Group also publish a companion Extra series of freesheets.
+E-editions are also available online (by paid subscription), and the KM Group also publish a companion Extra series of freesheets.

 • Address: